With creamy feta, tender spinach, a flaky crust, and a lightened-up filling, this is a quick and easy Spinach Quiche that welcomes second servings.

 - Bacon.
 A bacon spinach quiche combo is sure to be a hit!
 You can’t go wrong with a side of crispy Air Fryer Bacon.

 - Hash Browns.
-Hash Brown Casserole, Cauliflower Hash Browns, and Sweet Potato Hash Browns would be tasty with this spinach quiche recipe.
+Cauliflower Hash Browns and Sweet Potato Hash Browns would be tasty with this spinach quiche recipe.

 - French Toast.
-For a major crowd-pleaser, try pairing this quiche with Overnight French Toast, French Toast Sticks, or Baked French Toast.
+For a major crowd-pleaser, try pairing this quiche with Overnight French Toast or French Toast Sticks.

 - Salad.
-An Arugula Salad or Spinach Strawberry Salad with Balsamic Poppy Seed Dressing would be a delightful fresh side dish if you’re serving spinach quiche for dinner or lunch.
+An Arugula Salad would be a delightful fresh side dish if you’re serving spinach quiche for dinner or lunch.

 Recipe Tips and Tricks